FCT INTEGRATED ACCESSIBILITY STANDARDS POLICY, CUSTOMER SERVICE POLICY AND MULTI-YEAR ACCESSIBILITY PLAN

 - Notice of temporary disruption: In the event of a planned or unexpected disruption to services for customers with disabilities, including the Company website or call centre, the Company will notify customers promptly and as appropriate, following established procedures.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.
 This notice will be placed on the Company website or at the Company home office in Oakville, Ontario as appropriate.

 - Feedback process: Customers who wish to provide feedback on the way the Company provides goods and services to people with disabilities can email or call the Company.
+Accessible formats and communication supports are available, on request.
 All feedback will be directed to either the Complaints Officer or the Chief Compliance Officer.
 Customers can expect to hear back in 10 business days.
 Complaints will be addressed according to the Company’s regular complaint management procedures.

 - Modifications to this or other policies: Any policy of the Company that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.